ucl-pathgenomics/hmmcluster/README.md

 # hmmcluster
-A method to identify homologous sequence clusters from a multiple sequence alignment of nucleotide sequences in FASTA format.
+A method to identify homologous nucleotide sequence clusters from an alignment in FASTA format.
 Standalone java programs and implementation to find such structural blocks in a MSA.

 ## method